-Easy-to-read medicine information about metoclopramide – what it is, how to take metoclopramide safely and possible side effects.
-Metoclopramide is commonly called Metamide.
+Metoclopramide is used to treat nausea and vomiting.
+Find out how to take it safely and possible side effects.
+Metoclopramide is also called Metamide.

 |Type of medicine||